Skip to content

 Add other languages to use with Live Captions in Windows 11

 Wait for the download to finish.
-Once it is done, the new language will show up in your Live Captions menu.
+Once complete, the new language appears inside the Live Captions menu.

 Data Privacy and Processing

-Windows 11 processes Live Captions locally on your device, meaning your audio data stays private and isn’t sent to the cloud for transcription.
+Windows 11 processes Live Captions locally on your device, meaning your audio data stays private without leaving your PC.

 Troubleshooting and Common Issues